 |

-are not radically happier.
-Many, many millions of prescriptions are
+by Andrew W. Saul Many, many millions of prescriptions are

 written every year for emotional illness.
 Two out of three visits to family

-stress.
+remedies and regular practice of a stress reduction technique.
 When I was an undergraduate at the Not so.
 This doctor

 had written down the name of a book: Relief Without Drugs, by